-The income statement gets the most attention from business managers and investors - not that they ignore the other two financial statements.
-The very abbreviated versions of income statements that you see in the financial press, such as in The Wall Street Journal, report only the top line (sales revenue) and the bottom line (net income).
-In actual practice, the income statement is more involved than the basic format shown here.
-Refer to Chapter 5 for more information on income statements.
+The profit and loss account gets the most attention from business managers and investors - not that they ignore the other two financial statements.
+The very abbreviated versions of profit and loss accounts that you see in the financial press, such as in The Financial Times, report only the top line (sales revenue) and the bottom line (net profit).
+In actual practice, the profit and loss account is more involved than the basic format shown here.
+Refer to Chapter 5 for more information on profit and loss accounts.